neilg63/viewportScale/README.md

 <h4>Resize Events</h4>

 The plugin responds to window resizing and changes in screen orientation.
-If you using this plugin within a resize event handler, you may want to disable this feature. just add false as the second parameter.
+If you use this plugin within a resize event handler, you may want to disable this feature, by just adding <em>false</em> as the second parameter.

 <pre>
+			/* only set on initial page load  or in response to other triggers */
 			$('#my-container').viewPortScale({'font-size': '3vw'}, false);

 </pre>